-This drug can cause serious harm (possibly fatal) to an unborn baby if used during pregnancy.
-Therefore, it is important to prevent pregnancy while taking this medication.
+Benazepril (one of the ingredients in this product) can cause serious (possibly fatal) harm to an unborn baby if used during pregnancy.
+It is important to prevent pregnancy while taking this medication.
 Consult your doctor for more details and to discuss the use of reliable forms of birth control while taking this medication.
-If you are planning pregnancy, become pregnant, or think you may be pregnant, contact your doctor immediately.Who should not take Lotrel?
+If you are planning pregnancy, become pregnant, or think you may be pregnant, tell your doctor right away.

-This medication is a combination of two drugs: a calcium channel blocker (amlodipine) and an ACE inhibitor (benazepril).
-It is used to treat high blood pressure (hypertension).
+This product is a combination of two drugs: a calcium channel blocker (amlodipine) and an ACE inhibitor (benazepril).
+It is used to treat high blood pressure.
 It works by relaxing blood vessels so that blood can flow more easily.
 Lowering high blood pressure helps prevent strokes, heart attacks and kidney problems.

 Read the Patient Information Leaflet if available from your pharmacist before you start taking this medicine.
 If you have any questions, ask your doctor or pharmacist.

 Use this medication regularly in order to get the most benefit from it.
 To help you remember, take it at the same time each day.
 Keep taking this medication even if you feel well.
 Most people with high blood pressure do not feel sick.

 It may take 1 to 2 weeks before you get the full benefit of this medication.
 Tell your doctor if your condition does not get better or if it gets worse (your blood pressure readings remain high or increase).